 Obviously, you want to avoid hard and non-vegetative items like plant clippings, hair, glass, pull tabs, bottle caps, etc. I had to say it–these are some of the common issues with garbage disposal dysfunction!

 Whenever you use the disposal, make sure you are running cold water at the same time!
 Without the water (or with hot water) the motor and bearings can overheat.

-Run the cold water, turn on the disposal, and after the all debris is cleared you still should run the water for 30-60 seconds to provide enough water to wash it all down the line, since it still has a long way to go.
+Run the cold water, turn on the disposal, and after all debris is cleared you still should run the water for 30-60 seconds to provide enough water to wash it all down the line since it still has a long way to go.

 Also, hot water can melt any fat at first, but it will solidify down the line as it cools and create a blockage, so use cold only–even with fat.

 Now, believe it or not, that funky garbage disposal needs a little TLC and cleaning every now and again.

 With the disposal turned off, you can simply use a paper towel to wipe off the rubber at the entry hole to reduce any potential debris and odors.

 For the interior chamber, ice cubes can be used to knock off any build-up on the blades to increase efficiency.

 If you are really ambitious you can make ice cubes with a mixture of vinegar, biodegradable cleanser, or lemon juice, making sure to still run the cold water and be sure not to confuse those ice cubes with your cocktails!
 YIKES!